Handy tips for checking the authenticity of your Polo shirts, jackets, trousers and more.

 If possible, compare the texture and feel of the material with that of a legitimate Polo garment either from your own collection or a friend’s.
 Warning: do not assume from materials alone the legitimacy of the garment as some fakes are made from good material as well.

 Buttons on genuine Polo garments are usually plain mother of pearl style round buttons, well sewn with little to no excess thread.
-These buttons are almost never embossed or printed on; while some genuine items may have embossed buttons, if the garment in question has buttons with imagery or words printed on them there is a high chance of the item being fake.
+These buttons are almost never embossed or printed on; while some genuine items may have embossed buttons, if the garment in question has buttons with imagery or words printed on them there is a high chance of the item being fake, especially if the embossing or printing is either of poor quality and rubbing off, or contains spelling errors.
 See the section on examples of fakes near the end of the article for an example.

-Construction is an easier one to gauge.
-Polo Ralph Lauren garments are usually true-to-size fits, sometimes on the slimmer side.
 If you normally take a Size S and the item in question is a supposed size S but fits like a parachute over a treetop, it’s likely a counterfeit.
-If the whole garment features the same print or pattern, check to see whether there has been any attempt at aligning the patterns where the seams lie; a lower quality counterfeit will not bother doing this.
-Also, I have seen some fake Ralph Lauren polos that do not feature the usual split at the lower hem used to make the shirt fit better when the wearer is seated; if the seam is sealed right to the bottom of the garment this is a sign of poor construction and a likely sign of a fake!
+If the whole garment features the same print or pattern, check to see whether there has been any attempt at aligning the patterns where the seams lie; a lower quality counterfeit will not bother doing this, while the pattern matching on genuine Polo items tends to be quite good (again, impressive given the scale of manufacture!).
+I have seen some fake Ralph Lauren polos that don’t feature the usual side vents at the hem used to make the shirt move better when the wearer walks and sits; if the seam is sealed right to the bottom of the garment, this is a sign of poor construction and a likely sign of a fake.

 Some examples of counterfeited Polo Ralph Lauren garments to avoid: